Classes and Functions

 The two most common hooks are

-useState is used to set up state, and state
+useState is used to set up, and manipulate state

 Which Should I Use?